Huy-Ngo/acanban/docs/source/meth/database/user.rst

 ``role`` : ``string``
    The role of the user in this system.
 It can be:

-   - ``student``: Students who are participating a group project or internship.
+   - ``student``: Students who are participating in a group project or internship.
    - ``supervisor``: The supervisor of project(s).
    - ``assistant``: The academic assistant of a department.
    - ``admin``: The system admin.